 In order to export these commercial products they started travelling to the Mediterranean Sea and the famous ships from Zagora carried the products of Chorefto from its port to all the big ports of Europe, Constantinople and Smyrna.

 So there was Chorefto, a significant and flourishing commercial centre, at the east side of Pelion in Zagora.

 As far as the modern history of Pelion is concerned, in 27th October 1916, the association called “Zagora Agricultural Products Sales Association” was founded by 199 residents of Zagora.
 The basic crops at that time were those of potato and hazelnut.

 In the mid 60s there is the cultivation of the “Starkin Delicious” apples.
 The Association starts developing so fast that in 1980 the gathering of apples reaches 10.000-15.000 tons a year and at the same time pears, kiwi, chestnuts, olives, cherries, etc are produced.
 That way it becomes one of the most important financial units in Magnesia.

-Nowadays Zagora and Horefto can offer their visitors the prestige and history of its glorious past combined with the mild touristic development through the traditional customs and the events taking place.
+Nowadays Zagora and Chorefto can offer their visitors the prestige and history of its glorious past combined with the mild touristic development through the traditional customs and the events taking place.

-By highlighting its natural and cultural wealth combined with one of the most beautiful beaches of Pelion, Horefto , as well as the stories of the mythical Centaurs, our region can become the ideal place visitors could think of spending their holidays.
+By highlighting its natural and cultural wealth combined with one of the most beautiful beaches of Pelion, Chorefto, as well as the stories of the mythical Centaurs, our region can become the ideal place visitors could think of spending their vacation.